raspberrypilearning/flappy-astronaut/worksheet.md

 	z will be 1
 	```

-1. z is one because it is reading the gravitational pull of the Earth.
+1. Note that z has a value of 1 because it is reading the gravitational pull of the Earth.
 If these values change (because the Pi is being shaken), then you want the speed of the astronaut to change.
 A simple conditional will do this.

 	```python
 	def get_shake():